-Students admitted to the program must already hold either a master's degree in architecture from an accredited professional degree in architecture and a master's degree in a related field.
+Students admitted to the program must already hold either a master's degree in architecture from an accredited program or have an accredited professional degree in architecture and a master's degree in a related field.
 A current architectural license and design practice may be applied in lieu of a professional degree in architecture; however, a master's degree in a related field would still be required in this scenario.

-The admissions process will be overseen by the PhD program director in collaboration with the director of graduate studies.
+The admissions process will be overseen by the PhD Program Director in collaboration with the director of graduate studies.
 Faculty on the PhD Working Group will review applications to determine appropriate fit of the applicants' interests in sustainable design to available faculty expertise.
 We anticipate each faculty member serving as dissertation chair to no more than three doctoral students at any given time.